openstack-infra/nodepool/doc/source/configuration.rst

     this is exceeded the node will be deleted.
 A value of 0 disables this.
     Defaults to 0.

-  ``min-ready`` (default: 2)
+  ``min-ready`` (default: 0)
+    Minimum number of instances that should be in a ready state.
+Nodepool always creates more nodes as necessary in response to demand, but setting ``min-ready`` can speed processing by attempting to keep nodes on-hand and ready for immedate use.
-    Minimum instances that should be in a ready state.
-Set to -1 to have the label considered disabled. ``min-ready`` is best-effort based on available capacity and is not a guaranteed allocation.
+    ``min-ready`` is best-effort based on available capacity and is not a guaranteed allocation.
+The default of 0 means that nodepool will only create nodes of this label when there is demand.
+Set to -1 to have the label considered disabled, so that no nodes will be created at all.

 .. _diskimages: